naman14310/Interview_Prep/Coding Notes/binary search tree.md

 #### 13. Populate Inorder Successor for all nodes
 Given a Binary Tree, write a function to populate next pointer for all nodes.
 The next pointer for every node should be set to point to inorder successor.

-Hint: Do reverse preorder traversal (RNL) and use one variable prev.
+Hint: Do reverse inorder traversal (RNL) and use one variable prev.

 ```cpp
 void connect(Node* root, Node* & prev){